Faculty Research

 “Accommodation crafting as a partial mediator of the effects of personal resources and organizational characteristics on task crafting”

-Results.
-Accommodation crafting was found to partially mediate the significant direct effects of self-efficacy, political skill, and job autonomy on task crafting.
+Findings.
+Accommodation crafting was found to partially mediate the significant direct effects of self-efficacy, political skill and job autonomy on task crafting.
 Perceived organizational support was not found to be significantly related to accommodation crafting and was therefore excluded from partial mediation analyses.